Understanding the Standard of Care for Motorcyclists

 Hirsch & Lyon is a Phoenix-based personal injury litigation firm.

 Our attorneys have decades of experience handling claims on behalf of those who have suffered harm due to the fault of others.
-We represent motorcyclists and others involved in motorcycle accidents, and unlike many of our competitors, our focus is on motor vehicle accident disputes — this has given us deep insight into what is necessary to succeed in such litigation.
+We represent motorcyclists and others involved in motorcycle accidents, and unlike many of our competitors, our focus is on personal injury cases — this has given us deep insight into what is necessary to succeed in such litigation.
 Since our founding, we have helped clients recover over $100 million (in verdicts and settlements).